moby/moby/docs/sources/userguide/dockerimages.md

     $ cd sinatra
     $ touch Dockerfile

-Each instructions creates a new layer of the image.
+Each instruction creates a new layer of the image.
 Let's look at a simple example now for building our own Sinatra image for our development team.

     # This is a comment